Glossary of Terms

 Adverse Possession

-This is an old doctrine that says, basically, that where an intruder onto land remains in possession of the land for a period of time (generally 15 years) then that person acquires ownership of the land.
+This is an old doctrine that says where an intruder onto land remains in possession of the land for a period of time (generally 15 years) then that person acquires ownership of the land.

 Appraisal